KxtR-27/CS311_Project4/README.md

 - Project written in **<ins>TypeScript/TSX</ins>**, as opposed to JavaScript/JSX.

 - Web application is broken down into different components.
+Code includes ECMAScript modules.

 - Update targets are not passed into components via props.
 Instead, components react to a global target with **`useContext()`** by invoking code placed in **`useEffect()`**.

 - Form data is directly ***bound***.
 This means that related variables update in real time.

+- Documentation